 The Hidden Fear Behind “What Do They Think of Me?”

 Because at some point, your system learned a very logical rule: the safest way to move through the world is to become what other people want.
-To smooth things over.
-To stay agreeable.
-To keep the temperature in the room low.
+And if you want to become what people want, you have to watch them closely, you have to learn how they respond to the world, and to you.

 Because if you’re always adapting to the room, it gets harder to answer basic questions when you’re alone: